cse110-sp23-group3/cse110-sp23-group3/admin/cipipeline/phase1.md

 ## Future Plans

-These are some features we are considering adding in the future:
+These are some features we are considering adding in the future.
+None of the tools listed here are finalized yet.

 * more advanced code checker such as Codeclimate or Codacity
 * minification before deploying to production